Sorananakiii/PythonProgramming/README.md

     Welcome to ...
     Getting start with "Python" from scratch, one of the most popular programming language.
-    This repository including 3 level of python script
+    This repository including 3 level of python programming...

-        - Basic level : basic python coding
+        - Basic level : basic python coding includes condition, function, Iteration and python basic data structures.

-        - Advance level : including advance programming concept, OOP and useful python build-in package
+        - Intermediate level : including advance programming concept, OOP and useful python build-in package.

-        - Data science : for python package that can be used in data science
+        - Data science : for python package that can be used in data science.